 One of the best ways to nourish your microbiome is by eating more prebiotic fiber.
 These prebiotic fibers are what feed the good probiotic bacteria that live in your gut, playing an essential role in helping them do their job.

 So what makes OLIPOP stand out from the crowd?
-We use 3 different prebiotic fibers in our recipe: Jerusalem artichoke, chicory root, and cassava root.
-And not only that, but our sodas contain scientifically-backed amounts of prebiotic fiber that are substantial enough to actually make a difference.10
+We use several different prebiotic fibers in our recipe, such as Jerusalem artichoke, chicory root, and cassava root.
+And not only that, but our sodas contain research-backed amounts of prebiotic fiber that are substantial enough to actually make a difference.10 Just take a look at our nutrition label!

 Speaking of fiber, diets rich in high-fiber foods support optimal digestive health.
 And studies show they also could help reduce your risk of developing some chronic diseases, including cardiovascular disease.11 Not bad, right?